Java, J2EE & SOA Certification Training

 - 29k Enrolled Learners

 Web Development is an evergreen domain with plenty of opportunities.
 Now that you have landed on this blog, you are either a web developer or aspiring to be one.
+Either way, you should know that Python Django Certification is a skill in high demand for quick web project development and has been nicknamed as “the web framework for perfectionists with deadlines”.
 I am going to talk about one of the most trending web development framework Django and will help you get started with it.
 In this Django tutorial, I will introduce you to the fundamental concepts of Django and help you understand how everything fits together while building a Django application.
 So let’s get started with this Django tutorial and understand all the topics in the following sequence:

 Django is an open source web framework which was named after Django Reinhardt.

 It follows the principle of “Don’t Repeat Yourself”.
 As the name says, this principal is all about keeping the code simple and non repeating.
 Django is also a high level, MVT architect which stands for Model View Template.

 Some of the key features of Django are:

 Fast: Django is ridiculous fast.
 It encourages rapid development with a clean and pragmatic design.
 It is free and open source which helps the developers to complete their app as fast as possible.
 Django takes care of much of the hassle of Web development without needing to reinvent the wheel.